OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Extension-VRGrid.md

 ## Variable Resolution Grid Data Model
 This document focuses on a particular variant of variable resolution grids, and specifically on piece-wise regular grids.
-The fundamental model, Figure 1, is of a low resolution “base” grid which represents a best estimate of the depth within a significant area (along with an associated uncertainty and other metrics), each cell of which may be optionally refined with a higher-resolution regular grid containing
+The fundamental model, Fig. E1.1, is of a low resolution “base” grid which represents a best estimate of the depth within a significant area (along with an associated uncertainty and other metrics), each cell of which may be optionally refined with a higher-resolution regular grid containing